From Cradle to Grave: How Demographic Processes Shape the Social World - Sociology 151/ 251

 Demographic and Health Surveys (DHS) are nationally-representative household surveys that provide data for a wide range of monitoring and impact evaluation indicators in the areas of population, health, and nutrition.

-In DHS - Country Quickstats .
-Quickstats list the most popular indicators and provide an overview of a country's demographic and health issues.
+Country Quickstats lists the most popular indicators and provide an overview of a country's demographic and health issues.

 Gapminder is a non-profit foundation based in Stockholm.
 Gapminder provides data visualizations for time series of development statistics for all countries.